PhD Program Overview

 Thesis Approval

-Thesis Readers and Final Examination Committee
+Thesis Readers and Final Oral Exam (FOE)

 Taking the Final Oral Examination and receiving an unconditional pass does not release the student from further responsibilities to complete the degree requirements.
 All students must stay continually registered until the degree requirements have been completed, including receipt of the thesis acceptance letters and electronic submission of the thesis to the Sheridan Library.
 Once everything has been submitted, the student will be reported to the Committee on Academic Standards and be considered complete.